Amarinder Singh: Chief Minister of Punjab, second term

 On 11 March 2017 Congress Party won the 2017 Punjab Legislative Assembly election under his leadership.
 Amarinder Singh was sworn in as the 26th Chief Minister of Punjab on 16 March 2017 at Punjab Raj Bhavan, Chandigarh.
 The oath of office was administered by the Punjab governor, V.P.
 Singh Badnore.
 He was appointed president of the Jat Mahasabha in 2013.

 During his tenure as chief minister, he came into conflict with a faction of the Congress headed by Navjot Singh Sidhu, and was criticised for being inaccessible to Congress MLAs, living in a farmhouse on the outskirts of Chandigarh instead of coming to the civil secretariat building.
 He also received criticism for not resolving the Bargari sacrilege case and for a perception that he had been insufficiently zealous in prosecuting previous CM Parkash Singh Badal for involvement in the case.
 In 2019, Singh was criticised for reportedly naming Maharaja Bhupinder Singh Sports and Science University after his grandfather; however, it was also reported that the university's name was decided by a majority of the Punjab government's cabinet ministers and that Singh himself had objected to naming it after Bhupinder Singh.

 On 18 September 2021, he resigned as the Chief Minister of Punjab, as a consequence of conversations with the Congress' leadership that suggested the Punjab Congress MLAs were lacking confidence in his leadership.
 Singh publicly blamed Sidhu for the internal tension that led to the resignation, calling him "dangerous", "incompetent", and a "total disaster" and that he would fight any attempt to name Sidhu as the next Chief Minister of Punjab.
 Singh also stated that he was humiliated by the Congress' leadership on how they removed him from office.
 He was eventually succeeded by Charanjit Singh Channi as the new chief minister.

 Singh left the Congress Party, and on 28 October 2021, announced that he would be forming a new party soon and that he would be allying with the Bharatiya Janata Party.

 Punjab Lok Congress

 Punjab Lok Congress (PLC; English: Punjab People's Congress) is an Indian regional political party, in Punjab founded by Singh on 2 November 2021 after he resigned as Chief Minister of Punjab and had quit the INC. The party was formed following a split in INC. Singh announced that his party will contest on all 117 seats in the 2022 Punjab Legislative Assembly election.
 The party failed to win any seat in the elections.

 2022 Punjab Assembly election

-In 2022 Punjab Legislative Assembly election, Singh lost from the Patiala Assembly constituency to Aam Aadmi Party's Ajit Pal Singh Kohli.
+In the 2022 Punjab Legislative Assembly election, Singh lost from the Patiala Assembly constituency to Aam Aadmi Party's Ajit Pal Singh Kohli.
 Singh's party, PLC, lost election deposits in all but one of the 28 seats it had contested and garnered 0.54% of the total votes polled.